Rupinderwadali/Rupinderwadali.github.io/_posts/2014-3-3-Hello-World.md

 Categorization of articles|Milestone-3|6-12 June
 * Filter the data according to the category and language|Show article category-wise|
 * Add dependent drop-downs|
-Organisation’s Profile
+Organisation’s Profile|Milestone-4| 13-20 June
-* Create interactive form|Milestone-4| 13-20 June
+* Create interactive form|Organisation’s profile|
-* Fetch the fields of countries and its dependent sites|Organisation’s profile|
+* Fetch the fields of countries and its dependent sites|
 * When select the site it shows the list of volunteer| Individual User|Milestone-5| 21-26 June
 * Make the existing buttons works|Make the existing button work|